DYLAN SHOCKLEY, CATCHER

 Shockley split the catching duties in the GCL with Daniel Angulo.
 Shockley threw out 27% of base stealers.
 He didn’t hit at all and had serious problems making contact, despite the fact that he was facing younger competition.

-The Pirates have had to shore up their lower-level catching with college catchers who, in most cases, don’t figure to be prospects.
-This is because they’ve seldom drafted prep catchers and haven’t been able to sign and develop catchers on the international front.
+The Pirates under Neal Huntington had to shore up their lower-level catching with college catchers who, in most cases, didn’t figure to be prospects.
+This is because they seldom drafted prep catchers and weren’t been able to sign and develop catchers on the international front.
+Hopefully that will change now.

 MiLB Debut: 2019